Murali Manohar Mandir: History

 The iconic temple Murali Manohar Mandir was built by the prince Kirti Singh of the Raj Darbhanga.
-It was built during the period of 1850-1860 AD.
+It was built during the period of 1850–1860 AD.

 Description

-In the temple, two idols of Lord Krishna made from Ashtadhatu were installed.
+In the temple, two idols of Lord Krishna made from ashtadhatu were installed.
 In the year 2015, the two idols of Lord Krishna were stolen.
-The height of bigger idol was 2.5 feet and its weight was 50 kgs.
-Similarly the height of the second idol was half feet and its weight was 5 kgs.
-According to the descendants of the founder family of the temple, the cost of the stolen idols might be 20 to 25 crores rupees.
+The height of the bigger idol was 2.5 feet, and its weight was 50 kg; the height of the second idol was 1/2 foot, and its weight was 5 kg.
+According to the descendants of the founder family of the temple, the cost of the stolen idols might be 20 to 25 crore rupees.